Penny’s confidence download

 1. Self-talk mastery

 If you are thinking to yourself, 'what's self-talk?' well that's self-talk.
 It's the voice inside your head that can be useful, but it can also speak to us in ways we wouldn’t dream of speaking to our friends.
 So when you next catch yourself being self-critical, talk back to that voice.
-Watch my video (2-minutes) to help you identify, confront and extinguish (ICE) the negative internal narrative, or monologue, that can all to often hold you back.
+Watch my 2-minute video to help you identify, confront and extinguish (ICE) the negative internal narrative, or monologue, that can all to often hold you back.

 Would your team benefit from a confidence boost?
 Penny Haslam's Confidence Keynote | Confidence Workshop